 Every spring, flowers bloom, snow melts, and wild babies are born.
-Every spring in my office as a wildlife rehabilitator, the telephone begins to ring.
+Every spring in my wildlife rehabilitation office, the telephone begins to ring.
 Last spring, while I held a critically injured owlet on the exam table, sure enough that phone began to ring.
-At first my hands were too full to answer.
-The voicemail light began to blink and the phone rang again and again.
 When I was finally able to answer, the relief in the caller’s voice was palpable.

 “Oh!
 Thank God!
 I thought it would be the voicemail again.
 Thank God!
 My name is Wesley Vanderhouse.
 I live at 1414 West Branch Road.
 I need someone over here right away!
 There is a young hawk in my yard . . . and . . . it’s . . . it’s just standing there!”